-While I love content marketing, storytelling and expressing business concepts through the written word and images, it’s all useless if you haven’t laid out a lead generation plan for your company.
-The phrase lead generation can seem overwhelming to non-marketers.
+While we love content marketing, storytelling and expressing business concepts through the written word and images, it is all useless if you haven’t laid out a lead generation plan for your company.
+The phrase lead generation can be overwhelming to non-marketers or novices.
 I assure you that there is nothing to fear.
 Here is a quick-start guide to your lead generation plan and understanding a common "marketing funnel" in action.

 Quick Start to Lead Generation

 Creating Awareness About Your Company / Product / Service

 This is the first step and the one you are most likely doing right now.
 When you publish a blog, publish a post on social media, attend a conference, or speak at an event, you are creating awareness of your company / brand.
 Make the best use of these tactics.
 When it comes to website content and social media, allow readers to subscribe to get updates.
 This can be done with an email newsletter or using an RSS Feed.

 The difference between awareness and interest is interactivity.

 This is how you will be generating leads for your business.
 Starting with social media, ensure that your content is truly engaging and that you aren’t just shouting random information at your followers.